-In order to bring out the best in your employees, you need to create a space they can feel comfortable sharing thoughts and opinions.
+In order to bring out the best in your employees, you need to create a space where they can feel comfortable sharing thoughts and opinions.
 Did you know that 87 percent of people want to work for a transparent company?
-I‘m sure by now you’ve guessed an intranet can be the ticket to building a transparent company.
+I‘m sure by now you’ve guessed an intranet can be the ticket to building just that.

 At Atlassian, one of our strongest assets is our company culture, built on the principles of transparency and open work.
 Confluence, our intranet and everyday workspace, plays a critical role in who we are as a company and how we choose to work with one another.
 Anyone can contribute, like, and comment on anything shared within the company, allowing for transparency between execs and all employees.
-We have teams located all around the world, from Sydney, Australia to Austin, Texas, and when we are able to share bits and pieces of ourselves, whether it’s a piece of advice we want to blog to the whole company about or congratulating a team member on a promotion, our team of more than 2,500 people feels a lot smaller.
+We have teams located all around the world, from Sydney, Australia to Austin, Texas.
+When we are able to share bits and pieces of ourselves, our team of more than 2,500 people feels a lot smaller.

 When teammates feel empowered to open up authentically at work, they build stronger relationships with peers.
 This fosters a deeper understanding of one another, leads to stronger levels of trust, and ultimately empowers each individual to fully contribute their value to the team.